AokiApp/aqn1/README.md

 The syntax of AQN1 is inspired by existing query languages, making it intuitive for users familiar with those.
 It allows for selecting, filtering, and transforming ASN.1 data structures.

+### Glossary

+- Element: A single ASN.1 data item, which can be either primitive (leaf) or constructed (branch).
+- Selector: A component of the query that specifies to retrieve certain elements based on their position or tag.
+- Modifier: A component of the query that specifies how to format or transform the output.
+- to select: The action of retrieving specific elements from the ASN.1 structure based on the query.
+You can not select multiple elements at once.

 ### Basic Structure

 An AQN1 query consists of
-- **Selectors**: Used to navigate through the ASN.1 structure.
+- **Selectors**: Used to navigate through the ASN.1 elements.
 - **Modifiers**: Used to specify the output format or transformation.

 ### Selectors

-- `.index(n)`: Selects the nth element of a sequence or set.
+- `.index(n)`: Selects the nth element.
 Indices are zero-based.
-- `.tag(t)`: Selects all elements with the specified tag `t`.
+- `.tag(t)`: Selects the first element with the specified tag `t`.
 Tags can be specified in decimal or hexadecimal (e.g., `0x02` for INTEGER).

 ### Modifiers

-- `@tlv`: Outputs the selected data in binary format with Tag and Length headers.
+- `@tlv`: Outputs the selected elements in binary format including Tag and Length headers.
+Of course, for constructed types, the output will include all nested elements and its headers.
-- `@int`: Outputs the selected data interpreted as an integer.
+- `@int`: If the selected element is an INTEGER, outputs its value as a signed integer.
-- `@count`: Outputs the number of elements in the selected structure.
+- `@count`: If the selected element is a constructed type, outputs the number of elements in the constructed type.
-- `@utf8`: Outputs the selected data decoded as a UTF-8 string.
+- `@utf8`: If the selected element is a string type (e.g., UTF8String, IA5String), outputs its value as a UTF-8 string.
-- `@hex`: Outputs the selected data in hexadecimal format without tag and length headers.
+- `@hex`: If the selected element is a primitive type, outputs its value in hexadecimal format without Tag and Length headers.
+If the selected element is a constructed type, outputs the inner content in hexadecimal format.
+Each inner element has its Tag and Length headers, but the outer constructed type's Tag and Length headers are omitted.
 - `@tlvhex`: Outputs the selected data in hexadecimal format with Tag and Length headers.
+Both primitive and constructed types are supported and the full TLV structure is preserved.
 - `@auto`: Automatically determines the best output format based on the tag.
-- `@type`: Outputs the ASN.1 type of the selected element. e.g., INTEGER, OCTET STRING, SEQUENCE, [APPLICATION 3], [2], [PRIVATE 15], etc.
+- `@type`: Outputs the ASN.1 type of the selected element. e.g., INTEGER, OCTET STRING, SEQUENCE, APPLICATION 3, CONTEXT 0, PRIVATE 15, etc.
+- `@pretty`: Outputs a human-readable representation of the selected element, showing its structure and values in a formatted way.

 ### Example Queries